One of the main features of A/B testing is the ability to target specific users in a test.

 Swrve enables you to create partition groups to manage test exclusivity.
 Each partition group contains 100 partitions.
 You can assign an A/B test to a percentage of the partitions that are currently available (and unassigned) in the partition group.
 For example, if you assign A/B Test A to 80 partitions (80%) of Partition Group X, then you can only assign A/B Test B to a maximum of 20 partitions (20%) of Partition Group X. This ensures that your A/B test is only served to users who have not already been served other A/B tests.

-The Partition Group option is available on the Build A/B Test screen of the resource A/B test wizard, under the Target Users section.
+The Partition Group option is available on the Build A/B Test screen of the resource A/B test workflow, under the Target Users section.
 To assign an A/B test to a percentage of partitions within a partition group:

 Step 1: If the partition group you require is not already available in the Partition Group drop down list, create a new group.
 Otherwise, proceed to Step 2.